-1.1 Microcontroller programming/debugging The host MCU can be programmed and debugged over the Microchip ICSP compatible 2x5 pin header [1], labeled as PROG/DEBUG.
-This header allows an external programmer [e.q.
-CODEGRIP or mikroProq] to be used.
+1.1 Microcontroller programming/debugging

+The host MCU can be programmed and debugged over the Microchip ICSP compatible 2x5 pin header [1], labeled as PROG/DEBUG.
+This header allows an external programmer (e.g. CODEGRIP or mikroProg) to be used.

 Programming the microcontroller can also be done by using the bootloader which is preprogrammed into the device by default.
-All the informations about the bootloader software can be found on the following page: www.mikroe.com/mikrobootloader 1.2 MCU reset The board is equipped with the Reset button [2], which is located on the front side of the board.
+All the informations about the bootloader software can be found on the following page: www.mikroe.com/mikrobootloader

+1.2 MCU reset

+The board is equipped with the Reset button [2], which is located on the back side of the board.
 It is used to generate a LOW logic level on the microcontroller reset pin.
-The reset pin of the host MCU is also routed to the pin 1 of the 1x26 pin header [3], allowing an external signal to reset the device.

-Figure 3: Front and back partial view
+Figure 3: Back view